 How much is a funeral or cremation in Canada going to cost?

-The question of how much a funeral should cost is one that we are often asked at Canadian Funerals Online.
-The question of cost is sometimes an issue that people feel uncomfortable asking a funeral director, believing that asking how much does not seem dignified.
+We often receive questions about how much a funeral should cost at Canadian Funerals Online.
+Sometimes, people feel uncomfortable asking a funeral director about cost, believing that asking “how much” does not seem dignified.

 This demonstrates just how much of a ‘distressed purchase’ a funeral is and how, culturally, we still feel uneasy about the ritual of dying.